 - Human Development and Family Science

-Minimum admission requirements include: 1) a baccalaureate degree from an accredited college or university; and 2) an academic average of at least 3.0 (on a 4.0 scale) on all work attempted while registered as an upper-division undergraduate student, or a 3.0 on a master’s degree from an accredited approved institution, and 3) quantitative, verbal, analytical writing test scores on the general Graduate Record Examinations (GRE).
-All prospective students must take the GRE prior to admission regardless of their grade point average.
-Applicants for the doctoral and master’s programs must have three letters of recommendation.
-The PhD program in Marriage and Family Therapy requires personal interviews at the time of application to the program.
+Minimum admission requirements include: 1) a baccalaureate degree from an accredited college or university; and 2) an academic average of at least 3.0 (on a 4.0 scale) on all work attempted while registered as an upper-division undergraduate student, or a 3.0 on a master's degree from an accredited approved institution, and 3) quantitative, verbal, analytical writing test scores on the general Graduate Record Examinations (GRE).
+Applicants for doctoral programs must have three letters of recommendation.
+Applicants for the master's program in Human Development and Family Science must submit three letters of recommendation, while those applying to master's programs offered by the Department of Nutrition and Integrative Physiology are required to submit two letters of recommendation.
+The PhD program in Marriage and Family Therapy require personal interviews of selected applicants prior to admission.
 Attainment of these minimum requirements does not guarantee admission to any program.
-Admissions decisions are based on assessments of all aspects of the student’s application materials.
+Admissions decisions are based on assessments of all aspects of the student's application materials.
 We reserve the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.

 Master's Degree Program

-There are two types of programs for the master’s degree: the thesis-type and the course-work type.
-In the college there are three course-work options: special project, practicum, and all coursework.
-See the “Academic Departments and Programs” section of this Graduate Bulletin for details about the requirements for each of these programs and to determine which options are available in the department.
+The master's degree has two types of programs: thesis and non-thesis.
+The college offers the non-thesis coursework-only option.
+See the "Academic Departments and Programs" section of this Graduate Bulletin for details about the requirements for each of these programs and to determine which options are available in the department.